Adult ADHD and Autism

 How E-Therapy can help

-Elizabeth Choi is a registered psychotherapist and an ADHD-certified clinical service provider.
-The ability to provide both psychotherapy and ADHD services gives her clients access to ADHD-specific care and ADHD-informed support for other concerns through a neurodivergent-affirming lens.
-Elizabeth is also diagnosed with ADHD and brings both her personal and professional understanding of the disorder into her sessions to help validate and empower others in the same community.
-Having experienced and witnessed the lack of adequate support for individuals with ADHD as a provider and receiver, she hopes to give others the information and tools that they need along with the care and compassion they deserve.
+Elizabeth Choi is a registered psychotherapist, ADHD-certified clinical service provider, and certified ASD service provider.
+The ability to provide both psychotherapy and ADHD/ASD support services gives her clients access to ADHD/ASD-specific care and ADHD/ASD-informed support for other concerns through a neurodivergent-affirming lens.
+Elizabeth is also diagnosed with ADHD (potentially AuDHD) and brings both her personal and professional understanding into her sessions to help validate and empower others in the same community.
+Having experienced and witnessed the lack of adequate support for neurodivergent individuals as both a provider and a receiver, she hopes to give others the information and tools they need, along with the care and compassion they deserve.

 Some examples of support provided and topics commonly explored: